Welcome to Cozy Wednesday!

 Followers Will Receive 2 Bonus Entries For Each Way They Follow.

 Plus 2 Bonus Entries For Liking My Facebook Fan Page.

-Leave a comment for Leslie for 5 Bonus Entries !
+Leave a comment for the author for 5 Bonus Entries.

 If you publicize the giveaway on Twitter or Facebook or anywhere you will receive

 5 Bonus Entries For Each Link.

 Contest Will End November 27, 2019, at 11:59 PM CST

 Winner Will Be Notified By Email

 and Will Be Posted Here In The Sidebar.